-The thought of intense drug cravings and uncomfortable withdrawal symptoms can be intimidating for people with an opioid addiction.
-Some even start treatment but quickly fall back into old habits at the first signs of withdrawal.
+The thought of intense cravings and uncomfortable withdrawal symptoms can be intimidating for people just starting their recovery journey.
+Unfortunately, some individuals who start treatment quickly fall back into old behaviors at the first signs of withdrawal symptoms.

-When taking clonidine, however, you are able to better tolerate any withdrawal symptoms you may experience.
-The medication helps make the process easier to get through, ultimately increasing the chances of continuing past the detoxification stage.
-After successfully eliminating opioids from your system, you can move on to lasting recovery.
+When taking Clonidine, however, there is a greater ability to manage withdrawal symptoms safely.
+In addition, the medication helps make the process easier, ultimately increasing the chances of continuing past the detoxification stage.
+After successfully eliminating substances from the body, one can move on to building a strong recovery plan.

 Clonidine is offered in two forms: a tablet and a patch.
-Your doctor or addiction treatment specialist will be able to find a solution to best fit your recovery plan.
+A medical provider should be able to determine which will be the most appropriate for each treatment plan.

-Clonidine in a tablet form is usually given every few hours on your first day of taking the medicine.
-Over the next several days, your doses may adjust depending on the withdrawal symptoms you are experiencing.
-By the end of the week, any signs of withdrawal from your opioid addiction will start to subside.
-Once this happens, you’ll be tapered off of your clonidine doses until it’s no longer needed.
+Clonidine in tablet form is usually given every few hours on the first day of taking the medication.
+Over the next several days, doses may be adjusted depending on the withdrawal symptoms experienced.
+Within five to seven days, withdrawal symptoms from your OUD or AUD will start to subside.
+Once this happens safely, the medication will no longer be needed unless otherwise indicated.

-A treatment program using a clonidine patch will require it to be placed on your skin, generally an area with little hair such as the upper, outer arm or upper chest.
-After it’s applied on the body, the patch will deliver a constant amount of medication.
-To accommodate different body sizes, each patch is offered with varying strengths of clonidine.
-It will take approximately two days for the patch to reach a steady state, so the first couple days of detoxification may entail using the patch and taking a tablet.
-Medication will be administered over a period of seven days through the patch; however, if withdrawal symptoms continue, your doctor may recommend staying on the patch longer.
+A treatment program using a Clonidine patch will require it to be placed on the skin, generally an area with little hair, such as the upper outer arm or upper chest.
+After it’s applied to the body, the patch will deliver a constant amount of medication.
+To accommodate different body sizes, each patch is offered with varying strengths of Clonidine.
+Typically, it takes approximately two days for the patch to reach a steady state, so the first couple of days of detoxification may entail using the patch and taking a tablet.
+Medication will be administered over a period of seven days through the patch; however, if withdrawal symptoms continue, the medical provider may recommend staying on the patch longer.

-Both the tablet and patch versions of clonidine require check-ins with your doctor or addiction treatment specialist frequently to have your blood pressure and pulse monitored.
-Because of this, it’s most effective when used in an inpatient setting so side effects can be observed under close supervision.
+Both the tablet and patch versions of Clonidine require check-ins under medical supervision to ensure frequent monitoring of blood pressure and pulse.
+Because of this, it’s most effective when used in an inpatient setting, so side effects can be observed under close medical supervision.

-Although clonidine helps many people through the opioid detoxification process, it can sometimes lead to unwanted effects.
-It’s important to notify your doctor if symptoms last longer than they should or become severe.
+Although Clonidine helps many people through the detoxification process, it can sometimes lead to unwanted effects.
+It’s important to notify the medical provider if symptoms last longer than they should or become severe.